 - 1.1 As a matter of good business practice all organisations should plan ahead in order to achieve their objectives.
-The Council first undertook medium term financial planning for the period 2010/11 to 2013/14 through a report approved at the Council meeting on 25 June 2009 (report 510/09 refers), setting out the financial challenges ahead and began to map out how the Council might meet these challenges through efficiency reviews and cost reduction strategies. - 1.2 The medium term budget strategy (MTBS) is an update to the Strategy which was last agreed and approved in March 2021 (report 74/21 refers). - 1.3 The need for a medium term budget strategy has been set out in previous strategy documents but it is considered important to emphasise that future service provision in Angus needs to be driven by clear policy objectives so that the limited resources available to the Council can be allocated on a priority based approach.
-In May 2015 the Council approved the adoption of priority based budgeting (PBB) as the approach to preparation of future revenue budgets.
-It is recognised that this is difficult to achieve in practice because so many of the Council's services are seen as valuable or essential, but it is essential that the Council continues to build on the work that has already commenced to continue to seek to better align resources to priorities.
-To this end, officers undertook a series of Zero Based Budgeting / Organisational Design reviews of service budgets during the 2018/19 financial year as part of the Council's change programme and aspects of this work is continuing. - 1.4 Whilst the need for a policy driven approach to resource allocation is undoubtedly the best way forward, the Council must first have an appreciation of the resources and the constraints on those resources which are likely to exist so that policy decisions can be taken on an informed basis.
+The Council first undertook medium term financial planning for the period 2010/11 to 2013/14 through a report approved at the Council meeting on 25 June 2009 (report 510/09 refers), setting out the financial challenges ahead and began to map out how the Council might meet these challenges through efficiency reviews and cost reduction strategies. - 1.2 The medium term budget strategy (MTBS) is an update to the Strategy which was last agreed and approved in November 2021 (report 339/21 refers). - 1.3 The need for a MTBS has been set out in previous strategy documents but it is considered important to emphasise that future service provision in Angus needs to be driven by clear policy objectives so that the limited resources available to the Council can be allocated on a priority based approach.
+In May 2015 the Council approved the adoption of priority based budgeting (PBB) as the approach to preparation offuture revenue budgets.
+It is recognised that this is difficult to achieve in practice because so many of the Council's services are seen as valuable or essential, but it is essential that the Council continues to build on the work that has already commenced to continue to seekto better align resources to priorities.
+To this end, officers undertook a series of Zero BasedBudgeting / Organisational Design reviews of service budgets during the 2018/19 financialyear as part of the Council's change programme and aspects of this work is continuing.
+More recently Challenge Panel sessions have been undertaken in recent months with services to identify further options for savings for inclusion in the Change Programme savings as part of the budget process.
+All options identified by services will require further detailed work to be undertaken to identify potential savings and risks. - 1.4 Whilst the need for a policy driven approach to resource allocation is undoubtedly the best way forward, the Council must first have an appreciation of the resources and the constraints on those resources which are likely to exist so that policy decisions can be taken on an informed basis.

-SECTION 2 - REVENUE BUDGET FINANCIAL PROJECTIONS- UPDATE (2022/23 TO 2024/25)
+SECTION 2 - REVENUE BUDGET FINANCIAL PROJECTIONS- UPDATE (2023/24 TO 2025/26)